DriveVA: Video Action Models are Zero-Shot Drivers: Experiments

 \subsection{Cross-Domain Generalization}

 \textbf{Zero-shot Evaluation}.
-Table~\ref{tab:zero_shot} shows that \ourmethod generalizes well from NAVSIM to nuScenes in a strict zero-shot setting, where all methods are trained on NAVSIM and evaluated on nuScenes without any fine-tuning.
-It achieves the best performance among world-model methods at all horizons, with an average L2 error of 0.84 and an average collision rate of 0.06.
-Under the same zero-shot protocol, the same camera-only input, and without auxiliary supervision, \ourmethod reduces the average L2 error from 3.99 to 0.84 (78.9\%) and the average collision rate from 0.36 to 0.06 (83.3\%) compared with PWM~\citep{zhao2025forecasting}.
-The advantage is consistent across all horizons, with L2 reductions of 84.0\%, 80.6\%, and 76.2\% at 1s, 2s, and 3s, respectively.
-Similarly, as shown in Table~\ref{tab:zero_shot}, \ourmethod demonstrates strong zero-shot performance on the Bench2Drive dataset, highlighting its robustness under the challenging cross-domain transfer from real to simulation.
-Compared with PWM, \ourmethod reduces the average L2 error from 2.80 to 1.33 and the average collision rate from 3.76 to 1.79.
-It also surpasses DriveVLA-W0~\cite{li2025drivevlaw0}, lowering the average L2 error from 3.00 to 1.33 (55.7\%) and the average collision rate from 2.52 to 1.79 (29.0\%).
-More notably, Table~\ref{tab:plan_nusc_main} shows that even without any training or fine-tuning on nuScenes, \ourmethod still outperforms all baselines that are trained or fine-tuned on nuScenes.
-This strong result suggests that the gain of \ourmethod comes from genuinely transferable planning priors learned by unified video-action modeling, rather than target-domain adaptation.
+Table~\ref{tab:zero_shot} evaluates strict zero-shot transfer, where all methods are trained on NAVSIM and directly evaluated on nuScenes and Bench2-Drive without fine-tuning.
+On nuScenes, \ourmethod achieves the best performance among world-model methods across all horizons, with an average L2 error of 0.84 and an average collision rate of 0.06.
+Under the same protocol, camera-only input, and without auxiliary supervision, it substantially improves over PWM~\citep{zhao2025forecasting}, reducing the average L2 error from 3.99 to 0.84 (78.9\%) and the average collision rate from 0.36 to 0.06 (83.3\%).

+On Bench2Drive, \ourmethod also shows strong robustness under real-to--simulation transfer.
+Compared with PWM, it lowers the average L2 error from 2.80 to 1.33 and the average collision rate from 3.76 to 1.79.
+It further outperforms DriveVLA-W0~\citep{li2025drivevlaw0}, reducing the average L2 error from 3.00 to 1.33 (55.7\%) and the average collision rate from 2.52 to 1.79 (29.0\%).
+Moreover, Table~\ref{tab:plan_nusc_main} shows that \ourmethod, even without nuScenes training or fine-tuning, surpasses baselines trained or fine-tuned on nuScenes, indicating that unified video-action modeling learns transferable planning priors rather than relying on target-domain adaptation.